I was in tears on my neighbour’s doorstep

 If you need logical reasons — other than humour is fun — here are just a few:

-- Humour can help you get your message across in ways that people can remember more easily.
+- When you improve your sense of humour, you can get your message across in ways that people can remember more easily.
 A funny story can help embed a message.

 - When you teach something and make it funny, people will remember and retain the information because they will associate the laughter with what they learnt.
 The learning and the laughter become anchored together.